UGG-ReID: Uncertainty-Guided Graph Model for Multi-Modal Object Re-Identification: Supplementary Material

 \subsubsection{Hyperparameter Analysis}

-We analyze the effects of the hyperparameters $C$ and $k$ on the model performance, where $C$ controls the number of experts, and $k$ denotes the number of share-experts selected for each modality.
+We analyze the effects of the hyperparameters $C$ and $k$ on model performance, where $C$ controls the number of experts and $k$ denotes the number of shared experts selected for each modality.
 As shown in Table~\ref{hyperparameters}, a moderate increase in $C$ enhances the model’s expressive capacity, while an appropriate choice of $k$ strikes a balance between stability and flexibility.
 This facilitates dynamic collaboration and complementarity among experts, ultimately improving overall model performance.

+We further analyze the local nodes $n$ of GPGL and Layers $L$ of GPGCN of the GPGR for the effect of the model in the RGBNT201 dataset in Table~\ref{hyperparameters1}.
+For nodes n, we observe that n=128 achieves excellent results.
+Too few nodes are not enough to cover rich local information, and too many introduce redundancy and noise, interfering with graph structure learning.
+For layers $L$, GPGCN works best when $L$=2.
+The number of layers is too shallow and may lead to insufficient fusion of local structures, while too deep may cause over-smoothing, resulting in the loss of discriminative representation of nodes and weakening the expression ability of local discriminative features.